Bellman Optimality of Average-Reward Robust Markov Decision Processes with a Constant Gain: Introduction

 \subsection{Literature review}

-\textbf{Robust MDPs:} While the Bellman optimality of discounted-reward robust MDPs has been extensively studied \citep{iyengar2005robust,wiesemann2013robust,xu2010distributionally,wang2023foundationRMDP}, the corresponding results for the average-reward setting remain underexplored.
-To the best of our knowledge, \citet{wang2023avg_unichain_dp} provides the first results under the stringent assumptions of SA-rectangularity and uniform unichains. \citet{grand2023beyond} focus on Blackwell optimality, showing that $\epsilon$-Blackwell optimal policies always exist under SA-rectangularity.
+\textbf{Robust MDPs:} While the Bellman optimality of discounted-reward robust MDPs has been extensively studied \citep{iyengar2005robust,wiesemann2013robust,xu2010distributionally,wang2023foundationRMDP,grand-clement2024tractable}, the corresponding results for the average-reward setting remain underexplored.
+To the best of our knowledge, \citet{wang2023avg_unichain_dp} provides the first results under strong assumptions of SA-rectangularity and uniform unichains. \citet{grand2023beyond} focus on Blackwell optimality, showing that $\epsilon$-Blackwell optimal policies always exist under SA-rectangularity.
 Moreover, they demonstrate that in S-rectangular RMDPs, average-reward optimal policies may fail to exist; and even when they do exist, they may need to be strictly history-dependent.

 \textbf{Stochastic games (SGs):} S-rectangular robust MDPs can be viewed as a generalization of two-player zero-sum SGs.
 They extend the standard SGs framework in the following ways: (i) an asymmetry of information, where the controller may use history-dependent policies while the adversary is restricted to stationary or Markovian ones, and (ii) ambiguity-set constraints, where the adversary’s feasible set may be infinite and nonconvex, in contrast to the convex mixed-strategy sets of SGs.
 Below, we provide a detailed review of what is known in the stochastic game literature.
+The properties of Blackwell $\varepsilon$-optimal strategies are subsequently studied in \citet{grand2025playing}.